MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPORestrictedSiteCreation.md

 ## DESCRIPTION

-The Set-SPORestrictedSiteCreation cmdlet sets or updates the configuration or setting for the Restricted Site Creation feature.
+This cmdlet sets or updates the configuration or setting for the Restricted Site Creation feature.

-You must be a SharePoint Online administrator to run the cmdlet.

-For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at [Intro to SharePoint Online Management Shell](https://learn.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps).

 > [!Important]
 > You must use version 16.0.25513 (published November 2024) or later of the [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588) for these commands to function properly.
 Earlier versions do not have the current list of site types and will not operate correctly.